DustinHartzler/YWA/wp-content/plugins/powerpress/readme.txt

 = Next Major Release Announcements =
 * PowerPress 6.0+ is no longer be compatible with WordPress 3.0.x through 3.5.x.
 Please upgrade to the latest version of WordPress to install future versions of PowerPress.
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 6.0.3 =
+* Released on 5/7/2015
+* Added define option `POWERPRESS_DEFAULT_MEDIA_URL` to enable the default media URL field.
+* Fixed notice messages being printed when populating category podcasting settings (thanks slapdashcast for bringing to our attention)
+* iTunes image requirements updated, 3000x3000 is now the maximum (previously 2048x2048) for iTunes artwork.
+1400x1400 is still the recommended size.
+* Added [Subscribe on Android](http://subscribeonandroid.com/), the one-click subscribe protocol for Android.
+There are currently 6 Android apps that support Subscribe on Android one-click with more to follow in the coming weeks.
+* PowerPress Playlist Player SQLi injection vulnerability fixed (Thanks Ben Bidner, Security Wrangler @ Automattic.com!)
+* Subscribe tools now use the esc_attr, esc_url and esc_html native WordPress functions (rather than htmlspecialchars).

 = 6.0.2 =